MicrosoftDocs/cpp-docs/docs/cpp/friend-cpp.md

 ## friend functions

-A **`friend`** function is a function that is not a member of a class but has access to the class's private and protected members.
-Friend functions are not considered class members; they are normal external functions that are given special access privileges.
-Friends are not in the class's scope, and they are not called using the member-selection operators (**.** and -**>**) unless they are members of another class.
+A **`friend`** function is a function that isn't a member of a class but has access to the class's private and protected members.
+Friend functions aren't considered class members; they're normal external functions that are given special access privileges.
+Friends aren't in the class's scope, and they aren't called using the member-selection operators (**.** and -**>**) unless they're members of another class.
 A **`friend`** function is declared by the class that is granting access.
 The **`friend`** declaration can be placed anywhere in the class declaration.
-It is not affected by the access control keywords.
+It isn't affected by the access control keywords.

 The following example shows a `Point` class and a friend function, `ChangePrivate`.
 The **`friend`** function has access to the private data member of the `Point` object it receives as a parameter.